biehlera/ansible-role-puppet_r10k/README.md

 Please note, that this code has been tested in a lab environment only!

 ## What the role does

-Markup:	* Installs and configures r10k on the Puppet Server
+* Installs and configures r10k on the Puppet Server
 * Installs and configures Gitolite on the server hosting the control repo
 * Adds a system user on both servers to be used in r10k code management operations
 * Sets up permissions and ssh key authentication
 * Deploys a bash script for finishing the setup and adding the control repo

 ## Sample configuration